PeterMosmans/apdfhelper/README.md

 python apdfhelper.py links calendar.pdf
 ```

-### Extract annotations from a PDF file
+### Extract notes (annotations) from a PDF file

-Extract all text annotations from a PDF file, and optionally show the page
+Extract all notes (text annotations) from a PDF file, and optionally show the
-number of the annotation.
+page number of the annotation.

 Example: